Arthur Fiedler: Life and career

 Fiedler had many different hobbies.
 He was fascinated by the work of firefighters and would travel in his own vehicle to large fires in and around Boston at any time of the day or night to watch the firefighters at work.
-He was even made an "Honorary Captain" in the Boston Fire Department.
-A number of other fire departments gave him honorary fire helmets and/or badges.
+Fiedler was even made an "Honorary Captain" in the Boston Fire Department.
+Many other fire departments gave him honorary fire helmets and/or badges.
 The official biography of Fiedler reports that the conductor once helped in the rescue efforts at the tragic Cocoanut Grove fire in Boston in 1942.
 An avid sailor, he volunteered during the early days of World War II for the Temporary Reserve of the U.S. Coast Guard and was later a member of the Coast Guard Auxiliary.

 Fiedler conducted at the nationally televised opening ceremonies of Walt Disney World in 1971.
 He also appeared on numerous telecasts on Evening at Pops, carried on PBS stations nationwide.

 In 1972, Fiedler was awarded an Honorary Doctorate of Music from Berklee College of Music.

 Fiedler is best remembered by contemporary audiences for his conducting of the Boston Pops at the outdoor Hatch Memorial Shell on the July 4, 1976, celebration of the U.S. Bicentennial.
 The rendition of the 1812 Overture led by a jacketless and demonstrative Fiedler, capped by a huge fireworks finale over the Charles River was the climax of all day long network television coverage.
 The video of the aged but obviously delighted Fiedler puffing out his cheeks to the beat of the music and mugging for his musicians was one of the most talked about images of the country's celebration.

 In honor of Fiedler's influence on American music, on October 23, 1976, he was awarded the prestigious University of Pennsylvania Glee Club Award of Merit.
 Beginning in 1964, this award "established to bring a declaration of appreciation to an individual each year that has made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression."

 On January 10, 1977, Fiedler was presented with the Presidential Medal of Freedom by President Gerald Ford.

 Personal life

-In 1942, Fiedler married Ellen Bottomley, and they had three children: Johanna, Deborah, and Peter.
+In 1942, Fiedler married Ellen Bottomley, and they had three children: Johanna, Peter, and Deborah Stiles.

-In 1994, Doubleday published a book written by his daughter, Johanna, titled Arthur Fiedler: Papa, the Pops and Me.
+In 1994, Doubleday published a book written by Fiedler's daughter, Johanna, titled Arthur Fiedler: Papa, the Pops and Me.